Center for Community Dispute Settlement

 For more information, please contact Tonya Clenney (925) 337-7175 or email [email protected]

-Price: $750 - Free with completion of 1 year of volunteer mediation sessions for CCDS' Day-of-Court program in the Alameda County Superior Court (minimum of 12 sessions).
+Price: $750 - Free with completion of 6 months of volunteer mediation sessions for CCDS' Day-of-Court program in the Alameda County Superior Court (minimum of 1 - 2 sessions/month).

 What some have said about our training: